seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 Of you that yet are well. /

 **POLIXENES**
-/ How! caught of me!
+/ How?!
+Caught of me?!
 Make me not sighted like the basilisk:
 I have look'd on thousands, who have sped the better
 By my regard, but kill'd none so.
 Camillo,--